SanBud/Online-Prediction-with-Kafka-and-PySpark/README.md

-# Parking Violation Predictor with Kafka streaming and spark
+# Parking Violation Predictor with Kafka streaming and {PySpark

 # Architecture